Andrew Vaughn Player Props: White Sox vs. Marlins

-The Chicago White Sox, including Andrew Vaughn (.390 on-base percentage in past 10 games, 63 points above season-long percentage), take on starting pitcher Sandy Alcantara and the Miami Marlins at Guaranteed Rate Field, Saturday at 2:10 PM ET.
+The Chicago White Sox, including Andrew Vaughn and his .563 slugging percentage over his past 10 games, take on starter Braxton Garrett and the Miami Marlins at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Marlins.
+In his last game, he hit a home run while going 1-for-3 against the Marlins.

 Andrew Vaughn Game Info & Props vs. the Marlins